For admission, applicants must present one primary form of

 Admissions Office has received appropriate documentation.

-Mail by the end of the institution’s published drop/add period.
+Mail, or electronically by the end of the institution’s published drop/add period.

 AND GED® GRADUATES